mfcc64/youtube-musical-spectrum/Readme.md

 # YouTube Musical Spectrum

-YouTube Musical Spectrum is a browser extension powered by [showcqt-js](https://github.com/mfcc64/showcqt-js) that offers audio visualization on your YouTube page with nice musical notes.
+YouTube Musical Spectrum is a browser extension powered by [showcqt-js](https://github.com/mfcc64/showcqt-js) and [showcqt-element](https://github.com/mfcc64/showcqt-element) that offers audio visualization on your YouTube page with nice musical notes.
 It allows you to see waterfall of spectrogram nicely.

 ## Install